 Margaret Graf Garrisi, MD

 Prior to joining IRMS, Dr. Garrisi practiced at the Center for Reproductive Medicine and Infertility at Cornell University Medical Center, and served as an Associate Professor of Obstetrics and Gynecology at Cornell Weill Medical College, where she had completed her residency training in obstetrics and gynecology.
 Dr. Garrisi completed her fellowship in reproductive endocrinology at Mount Sinai Medical Center in New York.
-An attending physician in IVF for over two decades, she is board certified in obstetrics and gynecology, as well as reproductive endocrinology.
+An attending physician in IVF for over three decades, she is board certified in obstetrics and gynecology, as well as reproductive endocrinology.

 Over the course of her career, Dr. Garrisi has worked at the forefront of reproductive medicine and IVF, and has seen the field blossom from a highly experimental medical oddity to a mainstream medical discipline.
 Along the way, she raised three daughters and one son, and works diligently to maintain a balance between her personal and professional lives.
 Fiercely proud of her children, she also admits to the usual variety of parental concerns, and hopes that her daughters do not overlook their biological clocks as they pursue their careers.
 She sees reasons for professional concern, as well, in the increasingly complex relationship between reproductive medicine, the media and politics:

 Dr. Garrisi earned her B.A., summa cum laude, from Canisius College in 1975, and her Doctor of Medicine from the State University of New York at Buffalo in 1979.
 Among her professional memberships, she is a fellow of the American College of Obstetrics and Gynecology, and a member of both the Society for Reproductive Endocrinology and Infertility of the American Society for Reproductive Medicine, and the New York Obstetrical Society.